tankh99/tp/docs/DeveloperGuide.md

 * Adding the ability to allow the counselor to secure the application - via a PIN Code feature, and encryption of the JSON file so that data loss does not result in the leakage of highly confidential medical data.
 * Enhancing the graphical user interface to make it more user-friendly, i.e. more usage of the mouse as compared to the keyboard.
 * Enabling localisation support: In future more options will be available for users to set their preferred phone number validation types (i.e. US Phone format), Extended Character Set for Naming validation (so that Chinese / Vietnamese / Tamil, etc names can be supported).
-* More commands to improve the counsellor workflow: As with a typical application, our primary objective is to concentrate collection of patient and appointment data.
+* More commands to improve the counsellor workflow: In the initial phase, our primary objective is to concentrate collection of patient and appointment data.
 As we progress, we plan to introduce updates and increase more commands to derive new insights from the data.
 We appreciate your understanding and patience as we work towards working with the users and making these advanced features available.

 ## 8. Learning Outcomes
-The implementation of the CogniCare application was an extremely challenging endeavour - as we needed to morph and reshape the AB3 application in a team-based setting.
+The implementation of the CogniCare application was an extremely challenging endeavour—as we needed to morph and reshape the AB3 application in a team-based setting.
 The transformation process involved significant alternations and enhancements to reach the new requirements of the application.

 The team-based setting also exposed us to various crucial skills such as improving our working styles to achieve a high level of collaboration.
-Skillsets that are crucial to a Software Engineer such as reviewing Pull Requests (PRs), and providing and receiving feedback from peers are also learned in the course of the project.
+Skills that are crucial to a Software Engineer such as reviewing Pull Requests (PRs), and providing and receiving feedback from peers are also learned in the course of the project.

 --------------------------------------------------------------------------------------------------------------------